Install and run Argo Workflows on CENTRAL Magnum Kubernetes

 • create workflows with directed acyclic graphs (DAG) etc.

-Argo applies a microservice-oriented, container-native approach, where each step of a workflow runs as a container.
+Argo Workflows applies a microservice-oriented, container-native approach, where each step of a workflow runs as a container.

 Prerequisites